esl/elixirconf-us/_talks/why-supervisors-in-elixir.md

 I’ll break the concepts down in a simple and relatable way, especially for beginners and intermediate developers working with Elixir applications particularly when navigating concurrency.

-My goal is to help attendees move from simply hearing that “Elixir is fault-tolerant” to truly understanding how and why through Supervisors."
+My goal is to help attendees move from simply hearing that “Elixir is fault-tolerant” to truly understanding how and why through Supervisors.

 **Key takeaways:**